astroumd/lmtoy/docs/wishlist.md

   format.
 Used by the lmtoy_reduce.sh script.
 This could be expanded to provide better guesses on baselining for example.

+* New script "view_spec_point.py" to overplot spectra in development.

 # A wishlist

 In no particular order, there are some remaining things on the wish list, the